leslie-smith1112/PhyloFrame/README.md

   3. Which ancestries you are parsing from the vcf - *edit vcf_parsing/main.cpp* AND *code/gnomadV4_EAF_Calculation.R*
   4. Where you want to write output files - *edit Snakefile*

+To use your calculated EAF in a PhyloFrame run please make sure it is in the `data-raw/gnomad4.1_annotated` directory with the file name: `gnomad.exomes.all.tsv`.
+Or change where the file is being read from in the function `load_EAF()` in the `load_large_data.R` script.